twitter icon rss icon

 Link to this site

 Lester and Linda Schwartz came to the true Sonoma Coast from an unlikely location, South Africa.
 While students at the University of Cape Town in the 1960s, they met and shared their love for food and wine.
 They married in 1967, and emigrated to the United States nine years later, settling in the San Francisco Bay Area.
 Lester longed for the country life he grew up with in South Africa and located a remote property in the high coastal ridges near the Pacific Ocean, just south of the small town of Fort Ross.
-He and Linda purchased the property, built an unusual house offering dramatic views of the surrounding countryside, and planted a vineyard.
+He and Linda purchased the 970-acre property, built an unusual house offering dramatic views of the surrounding countryside, and planted a vineyard.

 Reviewed Wines